Fodor's Expert Review Mission San Juan Capistrano

-Founded in 1776 by Father Junípero Serra, Mission San Juan Capistrano was one of two Roman Catholic outposts between Los Angeles and San Diego.
+Founded in 1776 by Father Junípero Serra (consecrated as St. Serra), Mission San Juan Capistrano was one of two Roman Catholic outposts between Los Angeles and San Diego.
 The Great Stone Church, begun in 1797, is the largest structure created by the Spanish in California.
-Many of the mission's adobe buildings have been preserved to illustrate mission life, with exhibits of an olive millstone, tallow ovens, tanning vats, metalworking furnaces, and the padres' living quarters.
-The gardens, with their fountains, are a lovely spot in which to wander.
-The bougainvillea-covered Serra Chapel is believed to be the oldest church still standing in California, and is the only building remaining in which Fr.
-Serra actually led Mass.
+After extensive retrofitting, the golden-hued interiors are open to visitors who may feel they are touring among ruins in Italy rather than the O.C.
+Many of the mission's adobe buildings have been restored to illustrate mission life, with exhibits of an olive millstone, tallow ovens, tanning vats, metalworking furnaces, and the padres' living quarters.
+The gardens, with their fountains and koi pond, are a lovely spot in which to wander.
+The bougainvillea-covered Serra Chapel is believed to be the oldest church still standing in California and is the only building remaining in which St. Serra actually led Mass.
 Mass takes place weekdays at 7 am in the chapel.
-Enter via a small giftshop in the gatehouse.
+Enter via a small gift shop in the gatehouse.